 Years ago, separation anxiety was only prevalent in dogs, but now it’s also recognised that cats endure separation-related problems (SRP) despite the perception that cats require less attention and rarely impacted by human absence.
 In this article, we’ll learn about the causes and treatment of cat separation anxiety.

-Probability factors for the development of separation-related problems in cats seems consistent with those of dogs, including pet owners with lengthy work hours, changes in schedules, frequent travel, and permanent loss of a pet or family member.
+Probability factors for the development of separation-related problems in cats seem consistent with those of dogs, including pet owners with long work hours, changes in schedules, frequent travel, and permanent loss of a pet or family member.

 Sadly, there is little study pertaining to SRP in cats.
-While case presentations differ from dogs, detection and management of SRP comes with challenges to owners, veterinary professionals, and animal behaviourists.
+While case presentations differ from dogs, detection and management of SRP come with challenges to owners, veterinary professionals, and animal behaviourists.

-Separation anxiety can be debilitating for owner and cat.
-Accurate identification, treatment, and prevention of separation related problems are important to cat welfare and quality human-cat relationship.
+Separation anxiety can be debilitating for both owner and cat.
+Accurate identification, treatment, and prevention of separation-related problems are important to cat welfare and quality human-cat relationships.

 Hypothesized Causes of Separation Related Problems